chrisguida/cln-plugin-tutorial/.tutorial-rust/04-rpc-methods.md

 ```

 The v argument is passed to our RPC method as json.
-Parsing the string and printing just the string is left as an exercise to the reader.
+Parsing and printing just the string (properly formatted, without escape characters) is left as an exercise to the reader.
-Bonus is to print an error if more than 1 argument is passed.
+As a bonus exercise, print an error if more than 1 argument is passed.

 - [ ] Add an RPC method
 - [ ] Test that it works as expected